-Juliette Ttofa is a mum of two, a practising psychotherapist and a specialist educational psychologist, as well as a qualified secondary school teacher.
-Juliette offers training on a range of topics, sensitive therapeutic support, and assessment and consultancy, all of which aim to promote resilience and bring about healing.
+Juliette offers training on a range of topics, therapeutic support, and assessment and consultancy, all of which aim to promote resilience and bring about healing.
 She is also passionate about using the expressive arts in order to support children’s mental health and wellbeing.

-Juliette is a Chartered Member of the British Psychological Society (BPS), an HCPC Registered Practitioner Psychologist, and the author of several published books about social-emotional wellbeing, resilience and mental health, including the guidebook for schools ‘Nurturing Emotional Resilience in Vulnerable Children and Young People‘, and the accompanying children’s storybook ‘How Monsters Wish to Feel’ and ‘Monster Moods Cards’.
-Juliette has recently published a new therapeutic storybook and guide on loss called ‘The Girl Who Lost the Light in Her Eyes’, which comes with a guide on using the expressive arts with children who have experienced loss.
+Juliette is the author of several beautifully illustrated books about social-emotional wellbeing, resilience and mental health, including the guidebook for schools ‘Nurturing Emotional Resilience in Vulnerable Children and Young People‘, and accompanying resources including, ‘How Monsters Wish to Feel’ and a ‘Nurturing Resilience Card Deck‘.
+In addition, Juliette has recently published a therapeutic storybook called ‘The Girl Who Lost the Light in Her Eyes’, which comes with a guide on using the expressive arts with children who have experienced loss.
 A further storybook and resource about trauma, ‘The Silent Selkie‘, and guide to using the expressive arts therapeutically with children who have experienced trauma, is due to be published by Routledge in 2022.

 Qualifications/ Training/ Memberships